-- The Offer provides for a price of EUR 122 euros per Company share.
-The price offered to the minority shareholders as part of the Offer represents a premium of +20.7% over the closing price on November 24, 2017, and of +22.9%, +22.2% and +30.8% respectively, over the three, six and twelve-month volume weighted average share prices as of the same date.
-The Offer price exceeds the price objectives of analysts covering the Company as of the same date; - The Offer covers all of the existing shares of the Company that are not held by the Offeror (directly or indirectly, alone or in concert), subject to the exceptions contained in the Draft Offer Document; - The Offer is not subject to any conditions; - The Offeror has announced its intention to implement a squeeze-out in the event that it comes to hold more than 95% of the share capital and voting rights of the Company following the Offer.
+The Offer provides for a price of 122 euros per Company share, such price remaining unchanged compared to the price paid by the Offeror as part of the Initial Offer and the Additional Acquisitions.
+It represents a premium of +20.7% over the closing price on November 24, 2017 (i.e., the day prior to the announcement of the Initial Offer), and of +22.9%, +22.2% and +30.8% respectively, over the three, six and twelve-month volume weighted average share prices as of the same date.
+The Offer price exceeds the price objectives of analysts covering the Company as of the same date;

+- The Offer covers all of the existing shares of the Company that are not held by the Offeror (directly or indirectly, alone or in concert), except for the 619,189 treasury shares held by the Company; - The Offeror has announced its intention to implement a Squeeze-Out immediately following the Offer, it being specified that the conditions for the implementation of the Squeeze-Out are already met as the shares held by minority shareholders (i.e., without taking into account the treasury shares held by the Company) represent less than 5% of the share capital and voting rights of the Company.
+The implementation of the Squeeze-Out will result in the delisting (retrait de la cote) of the Company shares from Euronext Paris.